wanziee/wanziee/README.md

 # Hi, I'm Wanzie! 👋

-Welcome to my GitHub profile, where the magic of code meets the canvas of creativity.
-I'm a passionate developer by day and an artist by night (or, let's be honest, sometimes both at the same time).
+Welcome to my GitHub profile — where clean code meets creative chaos.
+By day, I’m a developer crafting digital experiences.
+By night… well, still a developer, but sometimes with a paintbrush in hand and Spotify blasting.

 ## 🚀 Technologies & Skills

 <ul>
-  <li><strong>Languages:</strong> TypeScript, JavaScript, PHP, Swift — because I like my code as diverse as my coffee orders ☕.</li>
+  <li><strong>Languages:</strong> TypeScript, JavaScript, PHP, Swift — a well-balanced tech diet to keep things interesting.</li>
-  <li><strong>Frameworks:</strong> React, Laravel, SwiftUI — From building beautiful apps with React to crafting elegant interfaces in SwiftUI, I’ve got you covered! 🚀</li>
+  <li><strong>Frameworks:</strong> React, Laravel, SwiftUI — Whether it's web or mobile, I build interfaces that don't just work — they shine.</li>
-  <li><strong>Databases:</strong> MySQL — I don't just store data, I give it a cozy home 🏠.</li>
+  <li><strong>Databases:</strong> MySQL — giving data a cozy, relational home since forever 🏠.</li>
-  <li><strong>Tools:</strong> Git, GitHub, Docker — If you can't find me, check the terminal.
-I’m probably there, typing commands that make no sense to anyone else 💻.</li>
+  <li><strong>Tools:</strong> Git, GitHub, Docker — most days, you’ll find me in the terminal, having conversations only developers understand 💻.</li>
 </ul>

 ## 🎨 Hobbies

-When I’m not writing code, you can find me with a paintbrush in one hand and a sketchpad in the other.
-I believe in creativity — whether it's creating beautiful web apps or turning a blank canvas into something that might even impress my cat 🐱.
+When the laptop lid closes (hypothetically), I dive into painting and sketching.
+There's something satisfying about creating things — whether it’s a slick UI or a moody landscape.
+Bonus points if it ends up impressing my cat. 🐱

 ## 🌐 Portfolio

-Check out my portfolio to see my work in action (and yes, it's hosted with love):
+Curious about my work?
+Take a look at my digital playground:
-<a href="https://wanzie.vercel.app" target="_blank" rel="noopener noreferrer">My Portfolio</a>
+<a href="https://wanzie.vercel.app" target="_blank" rel="noopener noreferrer">wanzie.vercel.app</a>

-## 🔒 Private Projects (Shhh, They're Not Public...
-Yet)
+## 🔒 Private Projects (Soon™)

-1. **Gameload** - A website for game top-up, where gamers can recharge their accounts in style.
-Think of it as a convenience store, but for pixels and power-ups! 🎮💸

-2. **Quizie** - An app I built in Swift to create quizzes on the go.
-It’s like having your very own trivia master in your pocket — without the annoying voice. 🧠💡
+1. **Gameload** – A game top-up website designed with style and speed.
+Because gamers deserve convenience too 🎮💸.
+2. **Quizie** – A quiz app built in Swift that lets you test brains (yours or someone else's).
+Trivia has never looked this sleek 🧠✨.

 ---

-And now, presenting the cuttest girl in my room.
-She's got attitude, she’s got style, and she's definitely the reason your code might suddenly compile without errors (or not... but we can pretend).

-**Fun fact:** She only shows up when you’ve been slacking on your commits.
-She's here to haunt your pull requests and steal your debugging snacks. 💅💻
+And now, introducing the *real MVP* of my creative space...

+She’s mysterious.
+She’s fierce.
+She has better posture than me after 12 hours of debugging.
+Meet the one and only:

+> **"Valk Ghost"** – The lady who silently judges your commit messages.

 <img src="assets/assets/beautiful-lady.jpeg" alt="Valk Ghost Artwork" width="300" />

+Fun fact: She only shows up when you skip unit tests or forget semicolons.

 ---

+Thanks for stopping by — feel free to explore, stalk my repos, or just enjoy the vibes! 🚀🎨